sm-moshi/learning_python/README.md

-# learning_python
+# Learning Python, just my solutions to the end of module projects in SoloLearn Python.

- Just small steps at re-learning python (haven't done this since childhood).
+Small steps at re-learning python (haven't done this since childhood).